 Unfortunately, only 1 in 10 people struggling with eating disorders will receive treatment.
 As mentioned above, this is due to a variety of reasons.
 The most important being stigma, and how society perceives mental illness.

 Feelings of shame, guilt, and discrimination for having a mental condition hinders many people from receiving life-saving treatment.
 Due to this, people who have already entered rehab often end up relapsing in early recovery.
-However, with the right form of treatment, support, and motivation a full recovery and improved quality of life are possible.
+However, with the right form of mental health treatment, support, and motivation a full recovery and improved quality of life are possible.

 The good news is that there are many treatment options available for people with eating disorders such as anorexia and bulimia, as well as substance use disorders.
 Research has shown, that with treatment, 60% of eating disorder sufferers make a full recovery.